JuanPM/german_articles/README.md

 german_articles
 ==============================

 Using ML to determine which word endings correlate strongly with german articles.
-The goal of this project is to generate a list of rules, which non-german speakers can use to correctly classify (most) words as masculine, feminine, or neutral gender.
+The goal of this project is to generate a list of rules, which non-german speakers can use to correctly classify (most) words as either masculine, feminine, or neutral gender.

 Project Organization
 ------------